 Building on our experience of advising monitoring systems for local governments, utilities, NGOs, the UN, World Bank, and USAID in 139 countries, mWater experts will help users create or improve their data-driven monitoring systems.

 Creating monitoring systems from your organization management chart to reports for donors, partners, and colleagues.
 Managing and sharing data in maps, dashboards, datagrids, and consoles.

 Beginning at the indicator level and working backward all the way to creating well-designed forms, this day will include using indicators, designing effective survey instruments, translating surveys using the new in-portal translate interface, and using various question types in forms.

-The details of dashbaords and maps include creating widgets, writing data queries, and balancing filters and layers.
+The details of dashbaords, maps, and consoles include creating widgets, writing data queries, and balancing filters and layers.
 User interfaces for the views of your data differ greatly depending on whether the audience is donors, collaborators, colleagues, enumerators, or end users of your WaSH products.